Hard Knox Mutual Aid

 Find your people locally, or start your own

-Mutual aid isn’t something you need permission to do.
-You don’t need a degree, a certification, or an organization’s blessing.
-What you do need is a willingness to look around, see what your community needs
+Mutual aid is an initiative you don’t need permission to engage in.
+There’s no requirement for a degree, certification, or an organization’s endorsement.
+What you truly need is a willingness to look around and identify the community resources your neighborhood requires, all while fostering a sense of solidarity.

 Build your own Community through Mutual aid